This free tool maps propaganda and misinformation as it goes viral

 — John McAfee (@officialmcafee) August 1, 2019

-So far, several news, political and civic organizations have tested BotSlayer.
+So far, several news, political, and civic organizations have tested BotSlayer.
 They have been able to identify large numbers of accounts that publish hyperpolitical content at a superhuman pace.
-The feedback from testers has helped us make the system more robust, powerful and user-friendly.
+The feedback from testers has helped us make the system more robust, powerful, and user-friendly.

 As our research advances, we will continue to improve on the system, fixing software bugs and adding new features.
 In the end, we hope that BotSlayer will become a sort of do-it-yourself toolkit enabling journalists and citizens worldwide to expose and combat inauthentic campaigns in social media.

-Pik-Mai Hui is a Ph.D.
-Student in Informatics and Network Science at Indiana University.
-Christopher Torres-Lugo is a Ph.D.
-Student in Computer Science at Indiana University.
+Pik-Mai Hui is a Ph.D. student in informatics and network science at Indiana University.
+Christopher Torres-Lugo is a Ph.D. student in computer science at Indiana University.
 This story originally appeared on The Conversation.